camunda/camunda-modeler/README.md

 ## Building the Application

-Build the app in a Posix environment.
-On Windows that is Git Bash or WSL.
+Develop the app in a Posix environment.
+On Windows, this is Git Bash or WSL.
 Make sure you have installed all the [necessary tools](https://github.com/nodejs/node-gyp#installation) to install and compile Node.js C++ addons.

 ```sh
 # checkout a tag